-1.Propranolol prevented the “priming effect” of repeated social disruption stress, which causes natural killer (NK) cells to increase in both number and cell-killing activity1(Tarr et al., 2012)
+1.Propranolol prevented the “priming effect” of repeated social disruption stress, which causes natural killer (NK) cells to increase in both number and cell-killing activity

 2.Effects on ovarian cancer: A 2015 study discovered that stress hormones promote the progression of ovarian and other cancers and that beta-blockers may be a new way to combat this effect.

 When mice with ovarian cancer are stressed, their tumours grow and spread faster.
-Propranolol can counteract this effect2(Watkins et al., 2015)
+Propranolol can counteract this effect

-3.Propranolol inhibited the activity of hexokinase-2, an enzyme essential for tumour metabolism.3 (Rivero et al., 2017)
+3.Propranolol inhibited the activity of hexokinase 2, an enzyme essential for tumour metabolism.

-In cell studies, salbutamol inhibited tumour cell invasion and reduced the expression of pro-metastatic genes4 (Choy et al., 2016)
+In cell studies, salbutamol inhibited tumour cell invasion and reduced the expression of pro-metastatic genes